-Eileen Johnson is the Founder and Creative Director of FlowerSchool New York.
+Eileen Johnson is the Founder of FlowerSchool New York.
 She started FlowerSchool New York in 2003 after having been the Director of Outreach for the Children’s Scholarship Fund, the largest privately funded program in the United States for students from grades K through 8.
 She had previously worked in publishing and has had experience working for magazines as varied as Cosmopolitan and Gourmet.
 In addition to magazine articles, her published books are “The Art of Floral Arranging: Learning from the Master Florists at FlowerSchool New York,” “Entertaining in the French Style” and “Tropical Flowers.”

 Native New Yorker Barbara Mele’s floral aesthetic was inspired at a young age by her grandmother, a landscape architect and professor at Notre Dame University.
 Wild and playful, Barbara’s style is adaptable like nature itself.
 Her work has been developed working in retail shops in New York and Chicago, beginning in a European style bouquet shop, where a Dutch woman schooled her in the art of the hand-tied bouquet, an invaluable wedding design skill which she relishes sharing.
 In the summer of 2016 Barbara opened her first storefront in Tudor City, Gatherings Floral Design.
-The only spare time she sometimes finds is spent reading on the train, or with her wonderful husband and three daughters.
+When she finds some spare time she loves reading or playing games with her wonderful husband and three daughters.

 Laura Seita is the owner of Fig & Squill Floral Design in Exeter, Rhode Island.
 Her parents, both avid gardeners, instilled her with a love of nature, design, and order from an early age.
 Sixteen years ago in Chicago while working at a boutique flower shop she found her passion for creating beautiful environments.
 Since then she has worked as a manager at Verbena Floral Design in Austin, Texas, a lead designer and manager at Belle Fleur in New York, and as head designer and manager for Lewis Miller Design in New York.
 She has also had the opportunity to work freelance for ‘Martha Stewart Weddings’ Magazine and Matthew Robbins Design in New York.
 She has contributed to the books, ‘Handmade Weddings,’ by Shana Faust and ‘Styling Nature,’ by Lewis Miller.
 Her floral work has been featured in the magazines, ‘Martha Stewart Weddings,’ ‘Rhode Island Monthly,’ and ‘Design New England.’
 She has taught floral design at Rhode Island School of Design, and currently teaches floral design at FlowerSchool New York.